TJ Hopkins: Detroit Tigers

 On December 19, 2023, the Reds traded Hopkins to the San Francisco Giants in exchange for cash or a player to be named later.
 He was designated for assignment by the Giants on February 13, 2024, following the acquisition of Otto Lopez and claimed off waivers by the Detroit Tigers on February 20.
 He was designated for assignment by the Tigers on February 22, cleared waivers and was outrighted to the Triple–A Toledo Mud Hens on February 25.
 Hopkins began the year with the Double–A Erie SeaWolves, hitting .190/.326/.329 with two home runs, four RBI, and two stolen bases across 22 games.
 On May 24, it was announced that Hopkins would miss the remainder of the season after undergoing surgery to repair a labrum tear in his right shoulder.

 Hopkins was released by the Tigers organization on March 28, 2025.

 Chicago Dogs

 On May 18, 2025, Hopkins signed with the Chicago Dogs of the American Association of Professional Baseball.
+In 72 games he hit .276/.378/.498 with 11 home runs, 48 RBIs and 3 stolen bases.
+He became a free agent following the season.

+Personal life

+His brother, Brody, is also a baseball player.